chavarera/py-carbon-clips/README.md

 ## Usage example
-while searching customization for bash i found https://carbon.now.sh . which is an really impressive way to communicate with coding snippets.
+while searching customization for bash **H21** suggested  https://carbon.now.sh . which is an really impressive way to communicate with coding snippets.

 ### What does carbon.now.sh do?